chuckreynolds/WPFBOGP/readme.txt

 == Changelog ==

+= 1.4 =
+* added og:locale as facebook has started requiring that for valid ogp

 = 1.3.5 =
 * fixed bug with line returns if they were in auto desc
 * added strip_shortcodes on autogen desc